Mooncoin Market Capitalization Hits $6.77 Million (MOON)

-Mooncoin (CURRENCY:MOON) traded flat against the US dollar during the twenty-four hour period ending at 9:00 AM E.T. on February 23rd.
-Mooncoin has a market cap of $6.77 million and approximately $140.00 worth of Mooncoin was traded on exchanges in the last day.
-One Mooncoin coin can currently be bought for about $0.0000 or 0.00000000 BTC on major exchanges.
-Over the last seven days, Mooncoin has traded flat against the US dollar.
+Mooncoin (CURRENCY:MOON) traded flat against the dollar during the one day period ending at 21:00 PM ET on February 26th.
+One Mooncoin coin can currently be purchased for about $0.0000 or 0.00000000 BTC on major cryptocurrency exchanges.
+In the last week, Mooncoin has traded flat against the dollar.
+Mooncoin has a total market cap of $6.77 million and approximately $140.00 worth of Mooncoin was traded on exchanges in the last 24 hours.

 - Hellenic Coin (HNC) traded flat against the dollar and now trades at $3.68 or 0.00010892 BTC.